 8. Put the other plate on top of the parchment and gently/evenly press the sandwich together.
 It should spread the batter into a nice even circle that’s about 8 inches in diameter.
 It should be about 1/4 inch thick.

 9. Brush the griddle liberally with vegetable oil.
-You need a lot of oil so that the titiyas doesn’t stick to the paper.
-You need to grease every time you put a new titiyas on the griddle.
+Sometimes you need a lot of oil so that the titiyas doesn’t stick to the paper.
+Grease every time, or every other time you put a new titiyas on the griddle.

 10. Cook till lightly browned on one side.
 It should take about 2 minutes, don’t cook for much more.
 Flip to the second side.
 Adjust your heat if necessary so that it browns/colors just like flour titiyas.

-11. Place on a cooling rack for 5 minutes.
+11. If the parchment still sticks to the titiyas, place on a cooling rack for 5 minutes.
 You must remove the parchment paper while it is still hot to the touch, not warm.
 I’ve found it easier to remove the paper while hot.
 Gently peel the paper away from the titiyas.
 You will have to use the tips of your fingers to get started then place your palm directly against the paper and the titiyas, peeling the paper away with the other hand.
 I peel one titiyas while another cooks.
-Don’t peel the titiyas immediately after you take it off the grill.
-It needs about 5 minutes.

 12. Keep titiyas in a tortilla warmer of sorts.
 There are retail ones for Mexican-style tortillas, or you can keep it sandwiched between wax paper and two damp kitchen towels.
 I love the retail tortilla warmers because I can use it for all varieties of Chamorro titiyas too.
 Line the tortilla warmer with an opened napkin then place a piece of wax paper on top of the napkin.
 The edges of the napkin will keep the edges of the tortillas from getting wet as they cool.